Background: Potential target autoantigens in the demyelinating form of Guillain–Barré syndrome (GBS) include the myelin proteins PMP22, P0 and P2.

-Methods: We investigated immunoreactivity to P0, P2 and PMP22 proteins in 37 GBS patients and 32 healthy controls.
+Methods: We investigated immunoreactivity to P0, P2 and PMP22 proteins in 37 patients with GBS and 32 healthy controls.

 Conclusions: Antibodies to P0 and PMP22 protein peptides do occur in GBS but are uncommon.
-Circulating mononuclear cell IFNγ responses to P0 and PMP22 myelin proteins are rare but IL-10 responses occur significantly more often than in normal subjects.
+Circulating mononuclear cell IFNγ responses to P0, P2 and PMP22 myelin protein peptides are rare, but IL-10 responses occur significantly more often than in normal subjects.
 They might be part of a harmful pathogenetic process or represent a regulatory response.

 - Guillain–Barré syndrome